pixelbrackets/patchbot/docs/walkthrough.md

 ## 5. Apply to Many Repositories

-For batch operations, first create a `repositories.json` file.
-You can either write it manually or let Patchbot discover repositories from GitLab:
+For batch operations, Patchbot reads a `repositories.json` file that lists all target repositories.
+You can generate it automatically or write it by hand.

+### Discover repositories from GitLab

 ```bash
 # Set up your GitLab token in .env